quicwg/base-drafts/draft-ietf-quic-transport.md

 to do so.

 To support this process, a token is sent by endpoints.
-The token is carried in the NEW_CONNECTION_ID frame sent by either peer, and servers can specify the stateless_reset_token transport parameter during the handshake (clients cannot because their transport parameters don't have confidentiality protection).
+The token is carried in the NEW_CONNECTION_ID frame sent by either peer, and servers MAY specify the stateless_reset_token transport parameter during the handshake (clients cannot because their transport parameters don't have confidentiality protection).
 This value is protected by encryption, so only client and server know this value.